 Frequent users – frequent users of marijuana can expect to test positive for THC-COOH up to a week after last ingestion.
 With such users, 10 days should be sufficient to test negative for THC-COOH, by which time the levels of the chemical should have dropped lower than 50 ng/mL.

 Heavy users – with frequent heavy use of marijuana, the period of time in which THC-COOH remains in the system is considerably longer.
 For such users, even 10 days would not be enough time for THC-COOH to leave the body entirely.
 In fact, one user who claimed to have used marijuana heavily for more than 10 years was found to have THC-COOH in his urine 67 days after last using marijuana.

-Check Yourself allows you to test yourself for four levels of THC: 20ng/ml, 50ng/ml, 100ng/ml and 200ng/ml, letting you get a close approximation of the level of THC in your body.
+Check Yourself is a THC drug test kit that allows you to test yourself for four levels of THC: 20ng/ml, 50ng/ml, 100ng/ml and 200ng/ml, letting you get a close approximation of the level of THC in your body.